sabatinim/sabatinim.github.io/_posts/2020-08-16-building-blocks-and-composition.md

     return (moviePrices.movieBasePrice + moviePrices.additionalCost).toPrecision(5)
 };
 ```

-The first function calculates the additional price and the second adds the price and scale to five decimal places.
+The first function calculates the additional cost, while the second function adds the base price and rounds it to five

-We can notice that I have the **'building block'** I can compose
+decimal places.

+At this point, I realized that I had the essential building blocks needed to compose a function that calculates the
-to have a function that calculate the fully price for a single movie type (tadaaa!!!).
+total price for a single movie type.

 >
 Let's go and apply composition!

 ### Composition

-At this point I decided to implement the compose function.
-Obviously we have to write a test before:
+Next, I decided to implement a compose function, but of course, I wrote a test first:

 ``` typescript
 it('compose two function', () => {